meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 ## Assumptions
 Before I get to my answer to how to leave more constructive feedback I'm going to state some assumptions I've made.

+### We're working in a team environment with richer forms of communications than a PR
+This post is assuming a team working on a project.
+Where there can be face to face meetungs, video calls, pairing, mobbing or any other activity like this.

 ### PRs are often too late in the process for major changes.
+For major changes we should try and pair, discuss or plan the issue before commiting time to a large code change.

 ### Most of the time it's better to move forward learn something then refactor
+I like iterative development.
+Unless there's a major issue with the code or architecture I'd rather move forward, learn from it and apply some refactoring after.

 ### We're often more emotionally invested in our code that we'd like to admit
+Once time has been spent on a change it's very hard to not be commited to it.

 ### PRs are a learning opportunity for the reviewer(s) too
+I'll often ask questions to understand the code a little better.
+I treat this as a learning opportunity that *may* help with the review but doesn't have to,

 ## How I review